ajfabbri/mmap-test/README.md

 Motivation
 ----------

-Initial goal is to show that using shared memory has measurably smaller overhead than using a memory mapped ram file (tmpfs).
+Initial goal is to show whether or not using shared memory has measurably smaller overhead than using a memory mapped ram file.

+Next steps are to get the time to read Linux kernel source and understand latest tmpfs / mmap.

 How To Build / Run
 ------------------